Skip Navigation Links www.nws.noaa.gov

 Radar and Profiler Data Types

-NXRDW (NEXRAD Vertical Azimuth Display (VAD) winds):
+NXRDW (NEXRAD Vertical Azimuth Display (VAD) winds from Radar Coded Message):

 RADW25 (NEXRAD radial winds superobs, level 2.5 - ORPG):